Manpages

 :new

-open an empty window, arrange horizontally
+open an empty window, arranged as a new row (horizontally)

 :vnew

-open an empty window, arrange vertically
+open an empty window, arranged as a new column (vertically)

 :open[